carrotsrc/rsnl/README.md

 The plan is to structure it out similar to the library (core, route, genl, nf), but appropiately abstracted in ways that make it geared more toward being a rust interface.
 The separation means, like libnl, you only link with what you use.

 This library is an exercise in building a clean interface that still feels familiar.
 It is function orientated, like the C library, with minimal use of structs.
 The functions and structs are split into submodules, taking advantage of namespaces so `nlmsg_alloc()` becomes `rsnl::message::alloc()`.
-The convention is making the name namespace the relevent context so allocating a new socket becomes `rsnl::socket::alloc()`.
+The convention being to make the namespace the relevent context so allocating a new socket becomes `rsnl::socket::alloc()`.
 With that said, The design is still in flux with experiments in different ideas.

 One thing that is experimented with is avoid handling any voids (a-*void*, if you will), so hiding 'em away behind the API with casting performed by generics.